MicrosoftDocs/power-automate-docs/articles/us-govt.md

 Access to Power Automate US Government customer content by Microsoft administrators is restricted to personnel who are US citizens.
 These personnel undergo background investigations in accordance with relevant government standards.

 Power Automate support and service engineering staff do not have standing access to customer content hosted in Power Automate US Government.
-Any staff who requests temporary permission elevation which would grant access to customer content must first have passed the following background checks.
+Any staff who requests temporary permission elevation, which would grant access to customer content must first have passed the following background checks.

 |Microsoft Personnel Screening and Background Checks <sup>1</sup>| Description|
 |---------------------------------------------------------------|-----------------------------------|